chs415009/Pymoney/README.md

 __10.__ <br>
 <img src="./readme pics/9 find.png" width="800">

-* The "find" fuction allows you to view records in specific categories.
+* The "find" command allows you to view records in specific categories.
 * For example, if you enter "food", the result will include all the categories under the level of "food" (meal, snack, drink).
 <br>

 __11.__ <br>
 <img src="./readme pics/10 find X.png" width="800">

-* If thers's no records in specific categories, it'll show nothing.
+* If there are no records in specific categories, it'll show nothing.
 * The reult of "find" will also be empty if you don't input the correct category.
 <br>